tsatria03/CookyCraze/docks/readme.txt

 This overrides the global achievement sound setting for that specific achievement.
 Recommended for achievements that track stats which closely mirror another achievement, to avoid redundant notifications.
 Silent achievements are still tracked and appear in the achievements menu and achievement statistics screen as normal.
 Only the notification is suppressed.

+hidden
+Required.
+Set to true to completely hide this achievement from the achievements menu and achievement statistics screen until it is unlocked.
+Set to false to show it as locked with a hint available, which is the default behavior.
+Once unlocked, a hidden achievement appears in both screens like any other achievement.
+Recommended for achievements tied to content that is locked behind a rank, such as minigames, so players are not shown locked entries for systems they have not encountered yet.
+Hidden achievements are also excluded from the total count shown in the achievements menu and achievement statistics screen until unlocked.
+For example, if there are 207 achievements but 128 are hidden and none have been unlocked yet, the menu will show 0 of 79 rather than 0 of 207, so the player has no indication that hidden achievements exist at all.
+As hidden achievements are unlocked, they are added to the count and list automatically.

 jacks.table